deleidos/de-pipeline-tool/hadoop/Running.md

 - Master	->	m3.medium
 - Nodes		->	m3.large

 Each instance runs one of each type of container image as described below.
-While these instances sizes are what we settled on for our test/POC environment, you may choose to increase the instance sizes in your environment for your scenarios.
+While these instances sizes are what we settled on for our POC environment, you may choose to increase the instance sizes in your environment for your scenarios.

 # How to run